 Report 2 is the report about actual versus predicted revenue for couches and sofas.
 The purpose of this report is to predict whether offering items at a discount actually helps to increase revenue by encouraging a higher volume of sales.
 This report compares how much revenue was actually generated from a product’s sales versus if the product were never discounted.
-Once the user clicks this link, it returns this table.

 1. This report is only for the products in the category of couches and sofas.